 We live in an age of entrepreneurial innovation.
 Professionals are passing on corporate life and becoming their own bosses.
 Today, freelancers, the self-employed and contract workers account for 30% of the national workforce, and that number is expected to increase to 40% by 2020.

-But working outside the box means we have to account for all the details, including dental benefits.
+But working outside the box means we have to account for all the details, including taxi insurance from one sure if you’re a self-employed taxi driver, and dental benefits.
 Whether you freelance with travel photography or own your own business, take these three steps when considering coverage:

 1. Evaluate your needs

 Will your family experience a dynamic change?
 Do you have a health condition that may require more dental attention?
 Factor in every scenario to choose the best coverage for your lifestyle.